Centinel AnalyticaCentinel Analytica

 2. Select your service or create a new one.

-3. Click Clone version to create a draft version (you cannot edit active versions).
+3. Click Clone version to create a draft (you can't edit active versions).

-4. Ensure your origin backend is named origin (or update VCL references accordingly).
+4. Make sure your origin backend is named origin (or update VCL references to match).

 1. Go to VCL Snippets → Create snippet.